albertoRamon/Kylin/KylinWithTableau/README.md

 ## Create Dashboard
 Create New Dashboard ![alt text](./Images/38.png)

-Drag and Drop WorkSheet_1 and WorkSheet_2
+Drag and Drop WorkSheet_1 and WorkSheet_2 to the new dashboard
 <p align="center">
   <img src=./Images/39.png />
 </p>